Graph Burning: Bounds and Hardness: -free Graphs

-\textbf{Algorithmic consequences:} Our simple combinatorial proof of Theorem~\ref{thm:PkFreeBound} has an algorithmic consequence too.
-For a constant value of $k$, our upper bound of $\ceil*{\frac{k+1}{2}}$ for the burning number of a $P_k$-free graph (Theorem~\ref{thm:PkFreeBound}) can be used to reduce the running time of finding an optimal burning sequence.
-To be specific, an optimal burning sequence of $P_k$-free graphs, for constant values of $k$, can be found in $O(n^{\ceil*{\frac{k+1}{2}}+2})$-time whereas the existing running time is $O(n^{k+1})$~\cite{Kamali2020BurningTwoWorlds}.
-On the other hand, for non-constant values of $k$, a burning sequence of size at most $\ceil*{\frac{k+1}{2}}$ in a $P_k$-free graph can be found in polynomial time as in the following corollary due to Theorem~\ref{thm:PkFreeBound} and Theorem~\ref{thm:PkFreeStructureCamby}.
+\textbf{Algorithmic Consequences:} Our simple combinatorial proof of Theorem~\ref{thm:PkFreeBound} also has an algorithmic consequence.
+Using the trivial bound $b(G) \le k-1$ for $P_k$-free graphs and a brute-force approach, it was shown in~\cite{Kamali2020BurningTwoWorlds} that an optimal burning sequence of $G$ can be found in $O(n^{k+1})$ time.
+For a constant value of $k$, our improved bound $b(G) \le \ceil*{\frac{k+1}{2}}$ for $P_k$-free graphs (Theorem~\ref{thm:PkFreeBound}) leads to a better running time.
+Indeed, since it suffices to enumerate burning sequences of length at most $\ceil*{\frac{k+1}{2}}$, and there are $O(n^{\ceil*{\frac{k+1}{2}}})$ such sequences, while verifying whether a sequence is a valid burning sequence takes $O(n^2)$ time, an optimal burning sequence of a $P_k$-free graph can be found in $O(n^{\ceil*{\frac{k+1}{2}}+2})$ time.

-Note that for any integer $k < 2\ceil{\sqrt{n}~} - 1$, Theorem~\ref{thm:PkFreeBound} settles Conjecture~\ref{conj:BurningNumber} affirmatively for $P_k$-free graphs of order $n$.
-Moreover, we show that the bound in Theorem~\ref{thm:PkFreeBound} is tight when $k=6$, and the bound is tight up to an additive constant $1$ for any $k$ with $2 \le k < 2\ceil{\sqrt{n}~} - 1$.
-As a consequence of Theorem~\ref{thm:PkFreeBound}, we also improve the existing algorithmic complexity of the \BNP\ problem for $P_k$-free graphs.
+On the other hand, when $k$ is not a constant, a burning sequence of size at most $\ceil*{\frac{k+1}{2}}$ can still be constructed in polynomial time.
+Indeed, by Theorem~\ref{thm:PkFreeStructureCamby}, a minimum connected dominating set $D$ of a connected $P_k$-free graph can be computed in $O(n^7)$ time such that $G[D]$ is either $P_{k-2}$-free or isomorphic to $P_{k-2}$.
+The proof of Theorem~\ref{thm:PkFreeBound} is constructive; it recursively computes a burning sequence for $G[D]$ and extends it to a burning sequence for $G$.
+Since the recursion depth is at most $\ceil*{\frac{k+1}{2}}$, the overall running time is $O(kn^7)$.
+Therefore, we have the following corollary.

 \begin{corollary} Let $G$ be a connected $P_k$-free graph with $k\geq 2$.
 A burning sequence of $G$ having size at most $\ceil*{\frac{k+1}{2}}$ can be found in $O(kn^7)$ time. \end{corollary}